 Metro by T-Mobile offers several plans and add-on services with no annual contracts.

-Currently, the company offers four plans, two with data caps and two with unlimited data.
+Currently, the company offers three plans, one with a data cap and two with unlimited data.
 Pricing is as low as $30 per line but will vary depending on the plan and number of lines.

 Higher-tier unlimited plans also include perks like Amazon Prime, hotspot data and Google One cloud storage.